Friday, August 10, 2018

 Isn't it shocking to think that the Legislators only needed to raise approx 1/10 the cost of the Rt.9 library (that's right ...
 1/10) to save the Orphanage Property?
 All three -- Councilwoman Diller, Rep Osienski, and Senator Townsend were first aware of the Nun's intentions to sell and build low income housing in 2013.
 They should have known the grave threat that presented to the entire open space, especially given certain ordinances.
 These include "workforce housing", compliments of Penrose Hollins, where this vast buildout (Chestnut Hill "Preserve") was actually a condition of the Nuns receiving a tax credit.
 Is that crazy or what?

-Instead of keeping this all a big secret, the legislators should have known that the most appropriate use of the land was for parkland, and immediately enlisted constituents and advocates to oppose it.
-A fight could have been led against NCC, demanding that they waive (they can do that) Hollins' ordinance.
+Instead of keeping this all a big secret, the legislators should have known that the most appropriate use of the land was for a regional park, and immediately enlisted constituents and advocates to oppose it.
+A fight could have been led against New Castle County, demanding that they waive (they can do that) Hollins' ordinance.
 Instead, the legislators stayed mum, waiting until it was too late -- 2 years later in fact.
 Then Diller leaked it in 2015, leading to the bloodbath at Holy Family Church that July.